top of page

 WechatIMG267.jpeg

-Team Lead
+Team Leader

 Yong Ji

 I am Yong Ji, a second-year Biological Sciences student.
-I am our team lead in the Hackstarter competition.
+I am our team leader in the Hackstarter competition.
 I eagerly want to explore Biology and utilise my research to make an impact.
 To fulfil this will, I am always on the road to unravelling higher academics, especially microbiology and immunology.
 I decided to participate in Hackstarter for multiple reasons: First, it can help me change the world using my project.
 Second, it helps assemble a group of like-minded teammates.
 Finally, our project is in my field of expertise (e.g. immunological rejection).
 I hope I can go further in Hackstarter with my teammates.

 Zhi Ji